riccardo-noviello/vending-machine/README.md

 Caveats:
 - The authentication mechanism is Oauth2, but token has no expiry logic
 - In memory DB means all data disappears after the application shuts down
+- did not implement deposit and buy endpoint

 # Potential Improvements
 - could implement a real JWT token authentication